About the Bloggers

 Breanne Fahs (2012 – present ) is an Associate Professor of Women and Gender Studies at Arizona State University and a practicing clinical psychologist.
 Her recent book, Performing Sex: The Making and Unmaking of Women’s Erotic Lives, explores sexual quandaries like women faking orgasm, performative bisexuality, and women’s Viagra.
 She has also published pieces on sex during menstruation and women’s experiences with growing body hair in journals like Gender & Society and Feminism & Psychology.
 Learn more about Breanne and her work at her website, BreanneFahs.com.

-Holly Grigg-Spall (2011) is a freelance writer with interests and expertise in birth control and women’s health, as well as in film and media.
+Holly Grigg-Spall (2011, 2013-present) is a freelance writer with interests and expertise in birth control and women’s health, as well as in film and media.
 She blogs about risks and safety of the birth control pill and her own pill experience at Sweetening the Pill.

-Elizabeth Kissling [Executive Editor] (2009 – present) is a Professor of Women’s and Gender Studies and of Communication at Eastern Washington University, where she teaches courses in gender and communication, sexuality, and cultural studies.
+Elizabeth Kissling [Executive Editor] (2009 – 2014) is a Professor of Women’s and Gender Studies and of Communication at Eastern Washington University.
 She began writing about menstruation and media when she completed a term paper about TSS and Rely tampons for her high school English class in 1981.
 Her book, Capitalizing on the Curse: The Business of Menstruation, was published by Lynne Rienner Publishers in 2006.
 More recently, she co-edited a special collection about menstruation and representation with Chris Bobel in 2011.

 David Linton (2010 – present) is Professor of Communication Arts at Marymount Manhattan College.
 He is also Editor of the SMCR Newsletter and a member of the SMCR Board.
 His research focus is on media representations of the menstrual cycle as well as how women and men relate to one another around the presence of menstruation.
 In addition, he is the President of the New York State Conference of the American Association of University Professors (AAUP).